2012 United States Senate election in Pennsylvania: Campaign

 In January 2012, the Pennsylvania Republican Party officially endorsed Steve Welch for U.S. Senate.
 The largest state newspaper, The Philadelphia Inquirer, also endorsed Welch.
 He was also endorsed by the Pittsburgh Post-Gazette.
 However, he was criticized for changing his party registration.
 In 2008, he became a Democrat so he could vote for Barack Obama in the 2008 Democratic presidential primary.
 In 2006, he donated money to Democratic Congressman Joe Sestak.

 Tom Smith spent nearly $3 million in the first three months of 2012, outspending Welch 2–1.
-Smith has spent a wide majority of it in television advertising.
-Like Welch, Smith has also registered as a Democrat.
+Smith spent a wide majority of it in television advertising.
+Like Welch, Smith had also registered as a Democrat.
 However, unlike Welch who was a registered Democrat for only a few years, Smith was a Democrat for 42 years.
-Smith was a Plumcreek Township Supervisor and allegedly raised taxes 9 times (including the real estate, earned income, and per capita taxes).
+Smith was a Plumcreek Township Supervisor and allegedly raised taxes nine times (including the real estate, earned income, and per capita taxes).
 Over the past decade, he donated over $185,000 to Republican candidates.
 The only Democrat he donated to was Congressman Jason Altmire, a moderate Blue Dog.

 Sam Rohrer, a former state representative, ran for statewide office again after losing to State Attorney General Tom Corbett in the 2010 Republican primary for Pennsylvania Governor.
 Rohrer was endorsed by various tea party organizations, as well as U.S. Congresswoman Michele Bachmann and 2012 Republican presidential candidate Herman Cain.

 David Christian, a Vietnam war veteran and businessman, also ran.
-He previously ran for congress in 1984 and 1986.
+He previously ran for Congress in 1984 and 1986.
 He was endorsed by the Pittsburgh Tribune-Review.